otterize/docs/docs/documentation/1-introduction/2-getting-started-oss.md

 title: Getting started with Otterize OSS
 ---

+Otterize OSS implements intent-based access control in a single Kubernetes cluster.

-It's easy to get started with Otterize, whether you have 5 minutes to go through a quick pre-built tutorial, or 10 minutes to try it on your own services.
+It's easy to get started with Otterize OSS, whether you have 5 minutes to go through a quick pre-built tutorial, or 10 minutes to try it on your own services.

-And after that, it's also easy to gradually roll it out to your environments and your teams; we do *not* recommend turning intent-based access control into a big, time-consuming project!
+And after that, it's also easy to *gradually* roll it out to your environments and your teams; we do **not** recommend turning intent-based access control into a big, time-consuming project!

 # Got 5 minutes?